 - The contracts include complete coverage by the German social security system, as well as health insurance.
 PhD students can expect to have a disposable income of at least 1200€ per month.

 - Funding is usually awarded for three years in the first instance.
 Funding will be extended into a fourth year if warranted by the circumstances of the PhD project.

 - There are no tuition fees.
 Enrolment (matriculation) at the University of Tübingen is optional and costs approximately 150 €/semester.

-- Applicants should hold, or expect to hold, a degree in natural or computer science from a Masters, Diplom or equivalent program.
+- Applicants should hold, or expect to hold, a degree in natural or computer science from a Masters, Diploma or equivalent program.
 Your current skills and knowledge should match well to your proposed area of doctoral research.
-To start in September 2018, all degree work must be finished by September 1, 2018.
-Feel free to contact the IMPRS Coordinator for additional information.

 - The participating institutes are committed to increasing the number of individuals with disabilities in their workforce and therefore encourage applications from such qualified individuals.